 Info: The on-board level shifters will draw a small amount of current even when they are not in use.
 A maximum of 10 μ A can be drawn from the VTG net and an additional 2 μ A can be drawn from each I/O pin connected to a level shifter for a total of 20 μ A. Disconnect the on-board debugger and level shifters as described in Section 3.4 Disconnecting the On-Board Debugger to prevent any leakage.

 4. Hardware User Guide

 4.1 Connectors

-4.1.1 PIC16F18446 Curiosity Nano Pinout
+4.1.1 PIC18F47Q10 Curiosity Nano Pinout

-All of the PIC16F18446 I/O pins are accessible at the edge connectors on PIC16F18446 Curiosity Nano.
+All the PIC18F47Q10 I/O pins are accessible at the edge connectors on the board.
 The image below shows the kit pinout.